Healthy Hips Australia has a small, enthusiastic volunteer board of directors.

 Founder of Healthy Hips Australia, Mrs Sarah Twomey is an occupational therapist.
 Sarah completed a business administration degree in conjunction with her occupational therapy degree in 2006, and now works in a voluntary capacity as the CEO and Chairperson of Healthy Hips Australia.
 Sarah worked across numerous acute, inpatient rehabilitation and outpatient rehabilitation settings in the West Australian Department of Health.
 Sarah sat on the committee of management for the WA Occupational Therapy Association in a marketing role for three years.
 A mother of two children with hip dysplasia, Sarah was inspired to use her professional skills to establish and run Healthy Hips Australia.

-Ms Ruby Johnston is a Senior Organisational Development Consultant and Human Resources specialist with over 10 years experience in the public sector.
+Ms Ruby Johnston works in the WA Health system as a Strategic Human Resource Programs Consultant and has over 12 years experience in the public sector as a Human Resources Specialist.
 She has experience sitting on the board of a WA based parenting education not for profit organisation.
 Ruby is a mother of one daughter, whom was treated with hip dysplasia as an infant.
 As a result of this experience Ruby has developed a keen interest in increasing awareness and support for hip dysplasia.

 Mr Chris Pearce is a lawyer working across a diverse range of practice areas, with experience across all aspects of commercial and corporate law.
 Chris has acted for major accounting firms, several banks and other financiers, one of the world’s largest oil producers, the world’s oldest litigation funder, and many LSE- and ASX- listed companies.
 He sits on the Law Council of Australia’s Insolvency and Reconstruction Committee and has lectured in commercial and corporate practice for the Leo Cussen Institute’s Articles Training Programme.
 He has experience working for, and sitting on committees and boards of, a number of non-profit organisations.